xBlade58/smart-meter-platform-page/specification/3_Communication/overview.md

 ### Communication Technologies

 The communication technologies in this document are not specified strict.
-It is specified which basic tecnology MUST be used and there is a explicit tecnology defined that SHOULD be used in order to reach the goal of interconnectivity of different implementations.
-In some cases it MAY be usefull to use other technologies which is ok.
-The only restriction is to stic to the agreed data formats as defined in [2_DataModel](./../2_DataModel/overview.md) and to stic to the topic structure as defined in this document.
+It is specified which basic technology MUST be used and there is a explicit technology defined that SHOULD be used in order to reach the goal of interconnectivity of different implementations.
+In some cases it MAY be useful to use other technologies which is ok.
+The only restriction is to stick to the agreed data formats as defined in [2_DataModel](./../2_DataModel/overview.md) and to stick to the topic structure as defined in this document.

 ### Topic Structures

 In this document publish subscribe is used to communicate between different components in order to reach the goal of loose coupling.
-The structure of topics is always defined in a way that the subscriber can subscribe to the interrest without knowing explicit id's.
+The structure of topics is always defined in a way that the subscriber can subscribe to the interest without knowing explicit id's.
 E.g. to all items without knowing the item id, the topic should look like this: `items/[itemId]` where the topic in the brackets is a variable value and more specific areas of the topic can be specified in a more detailed structure.

 ### Security Concerns